 The Mansueto Institute for Urban Innovation invites Working Group proposals from faculty across the University of Chicago, addressing arising interdisciplinary themes of special interest in the field of urban science and practice.

 About Mansueto Institute Working Groups:

-Working groups are small gatherings of researchers and scholars (4-12 people) from various institutions dedicated to intense discussion and collaboration over a few days with the objective of identifying and laying down a research agenda on a theme of special interest.
+Working groups are small gatherings of researchers and scholars (typically 4-12 people) from various institutions dedicated to intense discussion and collaboration over a few days with the objective of identifying and laying down a research agenda on a theme of special interest.
 Working groups can meet several times over an extended period of time.
-Proposals that include a diversity of researchers outside the University at different career sages are particularly welcome.
+Proposals that include a diversity of researchers outside the University at different career stages are particularly welcome.
 Every proposal must have a UChicago faculty lead.

 Successful proposals will identify a question or theme of special interest for group discussion and collaboration that is compelling for its novelty, interdisciplinarity and scope.
 Themes may deal with theory, methods and/or new datasets.
 Working groups that include a tangible objective, such as a publication or grant application are particularly welcome, though exploratory discussions are also encouraged.

 Working Groups at the Mansueto Institute provide the most important mechanism for interdisciplinary discussions and collaboration towards developing leading ideas and methods in the field.
 They are facilitators of interdisciplinary, convergent approaches and the main stepping stone towards Institute Initiatives, which are areas of extended focus and support at the Institute.
 They may also be aligned with other Institute programs, such as novel educational curricula, the Graduate Certificate in Urban Science and Sustainable Development and the Institute’s Postdoctoral Fellowship Program.